joseph-fantuzzi/github-organization-explorer/README.md

 ### Bonus Features:

-- [x] UI/UX Responsive Design beautifully crafted for every device type and size
+- [x] UI/UX responsive design beautifully crafted for every device type and size
 - [x] Search for any GitHub organization name in the home page input and view any organization's repositories and commits
 - [x] Theme toggle - choose between light and dark mode throughout the application
 - [x] Route navigation - making the application more structured by allowing users to quickly route to the organization name for the list of that organization's repositories and a nested repository name route for that repository's list of commits